amarstays/CodeReviewComments/docs/Java.md

 # Java

-Some of the checks are common across programming languages.

 Checklist Item | Category
 -------------- | --------
 Classes should be small.
 Defined the number based on the domain | Classes